tanaikech/GeminiWithFiles/README.md

 In this script, the content is generated with the function calling.
 If you want to simply generate content without the function calling, please use the following script.

+**If an error like `"code": 500, "message": "An internal error has occurred.
+Please retry or report in https://developers.generativeai.google/guide/troubleshooting", "status": "INTERNAL"` occurs, please test `functions: {}` as follows.**

 ```javascript
 function myFunction() {
   const apiKey = "###"; // Please set your API key.